Monila8/monicalopez/blog-post/literals.md

 ```
 In this example, the car object encapsulates properties like myCar and getCar, showcasing the flexibility of object literals in representing real-world scenarios.

-### Numeric and String Literals in Property Names:
+### Numeric and String literals in property names:
 Object literals allow for numeric or string literals as property names and even support nested objects:

 ```javascript